matt1432/android_vendor_bromitewebview/README.md

-# I have moved this repo to my personal Gitea, Because Bromite does not update the app anymore, I move to Mulch.
-[Link](https://git.nelim.org/matt1432/android_vendor_mulchwebview)
+# I have moved this repo to my personal Gitea.
+Bcause Bromite does not update the app anymore, I moved on to Mulch [Link](https://git.nelim.org/matt1432/android_vendor_mulchwebview)
 # Bromite System Webview

 This is a repositery hosting the make files and apk to successfully implement Bromite's System Webview in an ARM64/ARMv8 android device ROM.
 It uses an overlay, adds the app to the system and removes AOSP's webview to do so.